-Below is the sub-diagram for rendering the GameScreen.
+Above is the sub-diagram for rendering the GameScreen.
 The Renderer is used by all entities as it is responsible for making assets appear on the screen.
-The GameScreen uses the Map to make the background for the ObjectGenerator is used by Object to ensure all relevant objects appear on the map.
-The EscapeMenu is used by GameScreen as a pop-up that appears This will allow them to pause the game, see settings and quit.
+The GameScreen uses the Map to make the background for the game.
+ObjectGenerator is used by Object to ensure all relevant objects appear on the map.
+The EscapeMenu is used by GameScreen as a pop-up that appears when the Player presses the Esc key.
+This will allow them to pause the game, see settings and quit.
 EnergyBar and DateTime are used by the GameUI to display the Player's energy level and the current day and time on the screen.
 GameScreenLayout, like with the other screens above, is used by GameScreen to format the screen.

-There is also another CES diagram to expand on events and event management which can be seen on the website [https://samh366.github.io/architecture.html].
+There is also an initial CES diagram to expand on events and event management which can be seen on the website [https://samh366.github.io/architecture.html].
+It depicts the internal connection between GameUI, GameScreen, Event, and DialogueBox instances with the other classes such as DateTime, EventManager, SoundManager, InputAdapter, and more that makes up the entire game logic which is separate from the game renderer.